-These tumours appear as ovoid hyperdense masses on non-contrast CT.
+These tumors appear as ovoid hyperdense masses on non-contrast CT.
 Enhancement is variable on post-contrast imaging, although the majority of these masses will avidly and uniformly enhance.
 Associated obstructive hydrocephalus findings are also expected

 The majority of chordoid gliomas demonstrate appearances and signal characteristic reminiscent of intraventricular meningiomas.
 They appear as well circumscribed lesions appearing to arise from the anterior aspect of the third ventricle, with a hypothalamic component often seen.